 Protip: If you’re doing a lot of talking in your video or you’re making an instructional video, add some subtitles at the top or bottom in editing.
 Some mobile users don’t like their audio playing out loud, myself included, and we don’t always have earphones at hand to hear what’s being said.

-Now that you know how to get ahead of the game with Pinterest videos, I’m sure you also want to get your other Pinterest Pins to the top of search results and driving 10,000-100,000+ free visitors to your blog, website or business every month, on Autopilot.
+Now that you know how to get ahead of the game with Pinterest videos, I’m sure you also want to get your other Pinterest Pins to the top of search results and drive thousands of free visitors to your blog, website, or business every month, on Autopilot.

 This is where the Pinterest Traffic Avalanche course comes in.